-13.19 The Panel has retained the facility which councils may pay as compensation to their members where they suffer financial loss when attending approved duties.
-This figure has been updated in line with the most recent Office for National Statistics Annual Survey of Hours and Earnings - median salary for full time employees in Wales and the Average Actual Weekly Hours of Work for full-time workers (seasonally adjusted).
+13.20 The Panel has retained the facility which councils may pay as compensation to their members where they suffer financial loss when attending approved duties.
 Members must be able to demonstrate that the financial loss has been incurred.
 Each council has an option to pay compensation for financial loss and where it does the following determination applies.